Click here to listen to a reading of this blog:

 What Difference Does It Make If You Do Have Hashimoto’s?

-Well, it means that you should ideally be looking at calming down the disease and lowering those high antibody levels.
-It is believed that this means the attack against your thyroid is slowed down or even halted, meaning that symptoms disappear and recovery can begin.
+Having Hashimoto’s means that you we should ideally be looking at calming down the disease and lowering those high thyroid antibody levels.
+By doing so, the attack against your thyroid is slowed down or even halted, meaning that symptoms disappear and recovery can begin.

 Read about how I got my Hashimoto’s in to remission here.

-Some of these have been not only changing thyroid medication, but also going gluten-free, trialling dairy-free, addressing my gut health, sex hormone imbalances, altering my diet and looking at blood sugar, epsom salt baths, certain supplements, raising low vitamin levels etc. Read about it in more detail here.
+Things that have helped to get my Hashimoto’s well-controlled include not only changing thyroid medication, but also going gluten-free, addressing my gut health, sex hormone imbalances, altering my diet and looking at blood sugar, epsom salt baths, certain supplements, raising low vitamin levels and more.
+Read about it in more detail here.

 The Big Thyroid Jigsaw Puzzle